ctphoenix/Python-Course-Material/chapter10.md

             incorrect_msg = "It looks like `forest_classification_predicted"` wasn't defined correctly.")
 test_student_typed("accuracy_score",
               pattern=False,
               not_typed_msg="Did you determine the accuracy of `linear_classifier` and `forest_classifier`?")
 success_msg("Great work!
 The logistic model classifies profitability correctly 82% of the time.
 The random forests model classifies profitability correctly 80% of the time, slightly less well than the logistic model.
-We see that according to random forests, popularity and vote count are the most important variables in predicting whether a movie will be profitable.")
+We see that according to random forests, popularity and vote count appear to be the most important variables in predicting whether a movie will be profitable.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:dbcd7e671f
 ## Exercise 3

-Finally, let's take a look at the relationship between the predicted revenue and the true revenues.
+Finally, let's take a look at the relationship between predicted and true revenue.
 In this exercise, we will visualize the quality of the model fits.

 *** =instructions
--  Plot the revenue for each movie again the fits of the linear regression and random forest regression models.
+-  Plot the revenue for each movie against the fits of the linear regression and random forest regression models.
--  Consider: which of the two exhibits a better fit?
+    -  Consider: which of the two models exhibits a better fit?

 *** =hint
 - No hint for this one: don't overthink it!